 Coloring books and crayons (or other quiet activities)

-Another boredom busting idea that’s great for when anyone is sleeping or for if you’re trying to calm kids down and transition them into bedtime (good luck with both of those, friends) is coloring books.
+Another boredom busting idea that’s great for when anyone is sleeping or for if you’re trying to calm kids down and transition them into bedtime (good luck with both of those, friends) is coloring books (or travel paper sets).
 Kids can do them alone or together and they’re so relaxing—for adults too (check out these free adult coloring page printables)!
-Their current popularity means that even my tween will do them since they don’t seem so baby-ish to her.
+Their current popularity means that even my tween will do them since they don’t seem so babyish to her.
 I also like that they’re flat and easy to pack.
 If you want to go even flatter, you can try Googling their favorite characters with free coloring page (ie “Moana free coloring pages”).

 White noise machine